TAPevents/i18n-bundler/README.md

 The purpose of this package is to allow for client-only deploys of Meteor apps that use [tap-i18n](http://github.com/tapevents/tap-i18n).

+Adding this package with `meteor add tap:i18n-bundler` will mean that each time the server starts, the app will do the following:

+- Create a `/public/i18n/tap-i18n.json` file (create folders if necessary)
+- This file will contain all the translations available in a single download available on clients at `/i18n/tap-i18n.json`
+- Eventually we will have [tbc]
-It will automatically create a `/public/i18n/tap-i18n.json` file, which is made availalbe to clients by Meteor.
+- which is made availalbe to clients by Meteor.
 Clients will automatically request this file and load the i18n data it contains into tap-i18n.

 Using the `/public` folder means it should work in Cordova and other 'client-only' deployment environmnents.
 It works with [meteor-build-client](https://github.com/frozeman/meteor-build-client).